Siddharth-2382/CODSOFT/Password-Generator/README.md

        git clone https://github.com/Siddharth-2382/CODSOFT.git
        cd CODSOFT
        cd Password-Generator

+2. Ensure you have Python 3.x installed on your system.

 3. Install Tkinter if you haven't already (chances are, it's already installed).

        pip install tk